Home Humira Lawsuits

 Bo’s diagnosis came more than seven months after the FDA said manufacturers like Abbott should warn physicians and patients about the risk of cancer, and nearly 10 months before the black box warning was finally issued regarding leukemia in children.

-It also warns that cases of hepatosplenic T-cell lymphoma have occurred in adolescent and young adults with inflammatory bowel disease treated with TNF blockers, including Humira.
+It also warns that cases of hepatosplenic T-cell lymphoma have occurred in adolescents and young adults with inflammatory bowel disease treated with TNF blockers, including Humira.

 Kickbacks Lawsuit